myquay/michael-mckenna.com/blog/content/note/2016-11/could-not-load-file-or-assembly-microsoft-visualstudio-web-pageinspector-loader.md

 ---
 publishDate: 2016-11-28T20:52:32+12:00
 title: Could not load file or assembly 'Microsoft.VisualStudio.Web.PageInspector.Loader...
-slug: /could-not-load-file-or-assembly-microsoft-visualstudio-web-pageinspector-loader
-summary: It looks like it's an assembly that VS 2012 adds which is why it's no longer available after uninstall.
+url: /notes/could-not-load-file-or-assembly-microsoft-visualstudio-web-pageinspector-loader
 aliases:
   - /could-not-load-file-or-assembly-microsoft-visualstudio-web-pageinspector-loader
+summary: It looks like it's an assembly that VS 2012 adds which is why it's no longer available after uninstall.

 ---

 [VS 2017 RC is out](https://www.visualstudio.com/vs/visual-studio-2017-rc/), no better time to go remove any old versions of Visual Studio I have lying around.
 However, when I uninstalled an old version of VS 2012 Express - boom, all my local sites stopped working with the following missing assembly error.